tstack/lnav/docs/source/ui.rst

 To edit the filters, you can press TAB to change the focus from the main view to the filter editor.
 The editor allows you to create, enable/disable, and delete filters easily.

+The view's :ref:`named searches<named_searches>` are listed below its filters, with the number of lines each one matches.
+They are created by pressing :kbd:`s` and respond to the same keys as the filters, so a search can be enabled, disabled, edited, and deleted from here as well.

 Bottom Status Bar
 -----------------